mgresser/cloud_security_office_hours_cicd_demo/README.md

 Steps:
 Clone repo
+Create a new branch and initiate a PR to correct the time for office hours.
 Create service account in Docker Hub to use to upload images.
 Create secrets in Github for the DockerHub credentials.
 Enable Kubernetes in Docker for Desktop